How to start an Online Church

 Step 3: Decide on a Web Camera

 It is extremely important for the congregation to see you.
 Having a camera or webcam solves this issue.
-It is perfectly fine to use the built in webcam in your computer or you can opt for something more functional and high-quality.
+It is perfectly fine to use the built-in webcam on your computer or you can opt for something more functional and high-quality.
 Though they can be a bit pricey, video cameras on a tripod work well and can really bring your online church service to the next level.

 5 Types of Cameras to Use

 - Webcam: A webcam is a camera that is connected to your computer.
 Most computers have some sort of webcam built in, but there are also external options you can connect through USB.
-Here are some options.
+Here are some options that work well with live-stream church services.

 - Smartphone: Streaming doesn't have to be a complicated high-tech process.
 It can be as simple as using your smartphone!
 With a smartphone, you will be able to have a pretty good stream quality. iPads also can work too!

 - Wireless: Wireless cameras allow more movement and are easy to transport.
-Some wireless cameras can be controlled by an app and are relatively cheap.
+Some wireless cameras can be controlled by an app and are relatively cheap for houses of worship to acquire.

-- Professional Quality: Professional-quality cameras such as HDMI or SDI cameras give the best streaming quality.
-With these cameras you can change and upgrade lenses, zoom in, use a wide-angle focus, and so much more.
+- Professional Quality: Professional-quality cameras such as HDMI or SDI cameras give the best streaming quality for your online ministry.
+With these cameras, you can change and upgrade lenses, zoom in, use a wide-angle focus, and so much more.
 While these cameras have many features and flexibility, there is a learning process and some may find them very complicated to use.

 Step 4: Have a Good Internet Connection